ChristianLoizou/Shorts/texttomidi/README.md

 # Text to Midi

 An application to take music in the form of text (ie. strings of note-names) and convert them to midi.
 Also works with linguistic text, ie. paragraphs from text.
 Note this is not a clone of [jwktje's 'LangoRhythm'](https://github.com/jwktje/langorhythm).
-This application takes note-names and converts them to midi.
 If a letter is not a valid note-name, it is substituted according to pre-defined rules - which can be edited by the user.

 The Python file of the latest release is *'/main.py'.*
 The Windows executable of the latest release is *'/latest.exe'*.